 The roots of distance education trace back to late 1800s when the University of Chicago established the first correspondence program for the interaction of teacher and students when they were at different locations (Demiray and İşman, 2003).
 The program was later applied in different states in the USA.
 It was not until late 1800s did the correspondence education begin to be utilized in the UK and Europe.
 The primary tools of distance education were mainly mail, radio and television, which has undergone a big shift with the use of the Internet and the state-of-the-art smartphones.
 Distance education or distance learning, by definition, assumes the education of students who are not necessarily at a physical classroom (Kenthor, 2015).
-Due to the assumption of teacher and students being at separate places, online education, remote learning, m-learning, virtual education, open education, e-learning, and some other concepts are widely and interchangeably used.
+Due to the assumption of teacher and students being at separate places, online education, e-learning, and some other concepts are widely and interchangeably used.